medford-group/bdqm-vip/lectures/05_Running_DFT_On_PACE.md

 cd pace_run
 ```

-Next letsput this into a file:
+Next let's put this into a file:

 ```
-nano run.sh
+vi run.sh
 ```

 Finally to submit a job we need to use the `qsub` command.
 We just run `qsub [the name of the file]`.
 So that's: